SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentAgent/DeleteAppointmentEntity.md

 Deletes the NSAppointmentEntity

 **Parameters:**
- - **appointmentEntityId** The identity of the AppointmentEntity to delete.
+ - **appointmentEntityId** The identity of the NSAppointmentEntity to delete.

 ```crmscript
 NSAppointmentAgent agent;